rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 As you can see fields *"id", "password", "secretKey"* has been removed from User class, *"apartmentNumber"* from Address class and *"streetNumber"* field from Street class.

-Thus, you can filtrate each response of service.
+Thus, you can filtrate each response of the service.